 - the management of personal information access requests

 - use of sensitive information

-- conduct security review of current practices or procedures
+- conducting security reviews of current practices or procedures

-- forms used to collect personal information are not to be left in correspondence trays overnight
+- storing forms used to collect personal information (e.g. they’re not to be left in correspondence trays overnight)

-- paper shredders to be utilised for daily waste
+- use of paper shredders for daily waste

-- computer screens at inquiry counters positioned away from the public
+- positioning computer screens at enquiry counters away from the public

 - password protected computers and screen savers

-- short time frame for activation of screen savers
+- short time frames for activation of screen savers

 - regular password changes